Teaching Exhausted? Pause, Reflect, And Adjust

 And I’ll have the energy to make it all happen because I started the process in the first place: Pause, reflect, adjust.

-In the next post, I will share more reflections, and specific example of how I handled different situations that sometimes seemed to come out of nowhere.
+In the next post, I will share more reflections, and specific examples of how I handled different situations that sometimes seemed to come out of nowhere.

 Teaching Exhausted?
 Pause, Reflect, And Adjust